-Taking advantage of the structure of the multimode stellar hierarchy, we study an important subclass of circuits within this model: the circuits that leave the stellar rank invariant, which we call Rank-Preserving Holomorphic Quantum Circuits (RPHQC).
-These circuits are multimode analogues of the single-mode evolutions from Sec.~\ref{sec:CMintro}.
-In particular, by looking at sections of holomorphic functions, i.e., fixing all but one variable, we show how one can think of these circuits as implementing sequences of Calogero--Moser dynamical evolutions, together with a conformal evolution of Gaussian parameters.
+Taking advantage of the structure of the multimode stellar hierarchy, we study an important subclass of bosonic computations: those that leave the stellar rank invariant, which we call Rank-Preserving Quantum Computations (RPQC).
+These computations are multimode analogues of the single-mode evolutions from Sec.~\ref{sec:CMintro}.
+In particular, by looking at sections of holomorphic functions, i.e., fixing all but one variable, we show how one can think of these computations as implementing sequences of Calogero--Moser dynamical evolutions, together with a conformal evolution of Gaussian parameters.

-The RPHQC are described as follows: without loss of generality, the input functions have finite stellar rank, i.e., they are holomorphic functions of the form $P\times G$, where $P$ is a multivariate polynomial and $G$ is a multivariate Gaussian function, unitary gates are generated by Hamiltonians $H(\bm z,\partial_{\bm z})$ that are quadratic functions, and the outcome of the computation is obtained using either the continuous or discrete measurement for each mode (see Fig.~\ref{fig:PxG}).
-These circuits correspond to infinite-dimensional quantum computations with Gaussian evolution and are generalisations of Boson Sampling and Gaussian quantum computing.
-At a high level, these may also be thought of as a CV version of DV Clifford circuits with input magic states~\cite{bravyi2005universal,yoganathan2019quantum}.
-We consider both non-adaptive and adaptive versions of these circuits, that is, when unitary gates in the circuit may depend on the outcome of intermediate measurements.
+The RPQC are described as follows: without loss of generality, the input has finite stellar rank, i.e., its stellar function is a holomorphic functions of the form $P\times G$, where $P$ is a multivariate polynomial and $G$ is a multivariate Gaussian function, unitary gates are generated by Hamiltonians $H(\bm z,\partial_{\bm z})$ that are quadratic functions, and the outcome of the computation is obtained using either the continuous or discrete measurement for each mode (see Fig.~\ref{fig:PxG}).
+The RPQC correspond to infinite-dimensional quantum computations with Gaussian evolution and are generalizations of Boson Sampling and Gaussian quantum computing.
+At a high level, these may also be thought of as a CV version of DV Clifford computations with input magic states~\cite{bravyi2005universal,yoganathan2019quantum}.
+We consider both non-adaptive and adaptive versions of these computations, that is, when subsequent unitary operations in the computation may depend on the outcome of intermediate measurements.